-Plant sculpture is a beautiful and fun way to be creative.
+Plant sculpting is a beautiful and fun way to be creative.

 By: Mark Hender

 Another art form we’re fond of is the molding of plants to create unique and abstract shapes and forms known as ‘Plant Sculpting’.
 Man has been sculpting and forming the land and it’s plants for thousands of years.
 Plant sculptures recent rediscovery by artists, gardeners, and young people has given it ‘new life’ and popularity.
 Although sculpting plants isn’t a new idea, it’s recent boost in popularity has increased the amount of living sculpture seen around us today.
 You’ve likely seen some in your area; our local hospital has some beautiful examples!

 There are many different types of plant sculpture, from the famous Topiary gardens of ancient Rome to the beautiful Bonsai of Japan, and even to modern day crop circles.
 Despite our changing horticultural techniques, we retain a fondness for manipulating plants in an artistic form.
 The plants used in topiary are typically evergreen, mostly woody, and have small leaves or needles.
 To aid in the shaping of some plants, wire cages are sometimes employed in topiary as a guide, but traditional topiary required patience and a steady hand.

 The same practice exists in other cultures, including the Japanese art form of using small trees grown in artistic containers known as ‘bonsai’.
 The tradition dates back over a thousand years and the word is used in English as an all-encompassing term for all miniature trees in containers or pots.
 As was the purpose of the topiaries, the purpose of bonsai is primarily contemplation and the pleasant exercise of effort and ingenuity.